cyberark/ansible-modules/README.md

 ```

-6) Example playbook showing the use of cyberark_user module to delete a user.
+5) Example playbook showing the use of cyberark_user module to delete a user.
 ```
 ---
 - hosts: localhost

   roles:

-    - role: cyberark-bizdev.modules
+    - role: cyberark.modules

   tasks: